Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-12 - Brief description
 New & improved implementation of split deck!
 Also fixed games, and correspondingly adjusted playgames (still has a few unrelated issues to debug).
 Also added a bit to makefile clean.

+### 2024-01-14 - Brief description
+I cleaned up some stuff in game-setup which fixed the issue with decks not being random.
+I also fixed the problem of seemingly random cards (deck was unintentionally being partially iterated through) being used in the game.

+### 2024-01-15 - Brief description
+I added forking for the server to take multiple clients and also made it so clients can choose to play with other clients or against the server.